AI Software

 Vector Database Market

-Pure-play vector databases (Pinecone, Weaviate, Chroma, Qdrant, Milvus / Zilliz) versus embedded options (Postgres pgvector, MongoDB Atlas Vector Search, Snowflake Cortex Search, Elastic, Redis).
-Includes type, market share where measured, public versus private, and latest funding.
+Pure-play vector databases (Pinecone, Weaviate, Chroma, Qdrant, Milvus) versus embedded options (pgvector, Atlas Vector Search, Cortex Search, Elastic, Redis), with type, share, and funding.

 Pure-play vector databases